OWASP/www-project-developer-guide/draft/07-container-security/02-image-security.md

 ### 7.2 Image security

 Image security, host security, client security, daemon security, runtime security:

 * Choose the right base image
 * Include only the required packages in the image
-* If using Docker images, use multi-stage builds o Use layer caching and multi stage builds to:
+* If using Docker images, use multi-stage builds
+* Use layer caching and multi stage builds to:
     * Separate build-time dependencies from runtime dependencies
     * Remove special permissions from images
     * find / -perm /6000 -type f -exec ls -ld {} \;
     * RUN find / -xdev -perm /6000 -type f -exec chmod a-s {} \; || true
 * Reduce overall image size by shipping only what your app needs to run
 * Please see the URL - https://docs.docker.com/get-started/09_image_best/ - for more information
 * Remove unused images with prune
-* $ docker image prune [OPTIONS]
+* docker image prune [OPTIONS]
 * Do not embed any secrets, passwords, keys, credentials, etc in images
 * Use a read-only file system
 * Sign images with cryptographic keys and not with username/password combination